 Perform diagnosis and procedure coding.

-Perform insurance and financial procedures for the medical office.
+Perform insurance and financial procedures following current regulations for the medical office.

-Demonstrate knowledge of structure and function of the human body.
+Demonstrate knowledge of structure, function, disease processes and treatment of the human body.